swells/deployr-release-conventions/README.md

 An additional (optional) string will be append to the value of the version string as a prerelease identifier.

-A possbile prerelease identifier for _v7.3.5_ could be:
+A possible prerelease identifier for _v7.3.5_ could be:

   `v7.3.5-alpha-0`